 Silicon Valley and the hub of IT in India, Bangalore is a city of people, colors, and culture.
 It is also the city of sumptuous and mouth-watering delicacies that you just can’t say no to!From its dazzling plethora of splendid gastronomy, we bring you the best street food in Bangalore that you must not leave without trying.
 We put together everything you must know — popular eateries, as well as their must-try delights — before trying the famous street food in Bangalore that will blow your mind!

-Most Popular Street Food in Bangalore: Cuisines From The Peninsula
+Most Popular Street Food In Bangalore: Cuisines From The Peninsula

+Bangalore is known not only as the IT Sector, but also a foodie’s haven.
+The street food here is amazing, fulfilling, and available at budget friendly prices.
 Scroll down and check out the most tempting street food items to try here that will have you coming back for more!

 1. Mangalore Buns – The Sweet Obsession